PedroTelesFCUP/Beam_weaver/README.md

 This makes Beam Weaver closer to a **learned transport-engine prototype** than to a generic machine-learning regressor.

-## Current project status

-Beam Weaver's central purpose of the project was largely achieved: the code can already simulate the main photon interaction processes in a physically meaningful way and support comparison between the learned agent and the Monte Carlo reference workflow.
-The main remaining development task  is  **fine-tuning the angular predictions / angular sampling behavior**, which is the principal unfinished component at this time.

-In other words, this project is a working research prototype with a specific remaining refinement target.

 ### N-step bootstrapping (non-standard SAC extension)
 Beam Weaver does **not** use a strictly vanilla 1-step SAC update.
 Instead, the current implementation uses an **n-step return** in the critic target through a custom replay-buffer pathway.